SasView/sasmodels/doc/guide/resolution.rst

 *  *2D Smearing*

-The $Q$ resolution values should be determined by the data reduction software for the instrument and stored with the data file.
+The $Q$ resolution values should be determined by the data reduction software for the instrument and `stored with the data file <https://www.sasview.org/faq/#what-format-should-my-data-be-in>`_.
 If not, they will need to be set manually before fitting.

 .. note::
-    Problems may be encountered if the data set loaded by SasView is a concatenation of SANS data from several detector distances where, of course, the worst Q resolution is next to the beam stop at each detector distance.
+    Problems may be encountered if the data set that is loaded is a concatenation of SANS data from several detector distances where, of course, the worst Q resolution is next to the beam stop at each detector distance.
 (This will also be noticeable in the residuals plot where